samniyonsenga/alx-pre_course/README.md

 My first readme
-It is time to do hard things
+It is time to do hard things for sure